tymothytym/dateSquirrel/readme.md

 <a name="About"/></a>
 ## About
 dateSquirrel is a date picker with calendar dates.
-It's modal-free, dependency-free and free-free.
+It's modal-free, dependency-free, library-free and free-free.
 The aim is to put the date picking into a single field and make it so you can pick any date in three clicks.
-It is not trying to be better than the Google style modal or the Bootstrap calendar style drop down, dateSquirrel is for wide date possibilities (like date of birth) that are a pain to pick when you have to navigate through several decades worth of months to get to the date you want.
+It's not trying to be better than other date pickers, just a bit different. dateSquirrel is for wide date possibilities (like date of birth) that are a pain to pick when you have to navigate through several decades worth of months to get to the date you want.

 <a name="warning"/></a>
 ## Before you get started